MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/security/office-365-security/isolated-sharepoint-online-team-sites.md

 - seo-marvel-apr2020
 ms.assetid: 71250a04-fd2d-4c3c-a32b-b8a838b19a54
-description: 瞭解獨立的 SharePoint Online 小組網站，包括使用、需求以及可以搭配使用的功能。 ms.openlocfilehash: 91d8394c40597dfc66c4df39f49223e472e7c663
+description: 瞭解獨立的 SharePoint Online 小組網站，包括使用、需求以及可以搭配使用的功能。 ms.openlocfilehash: 0646ffc37256702844b550fd1beb841944b2d509
-ms.sourcegitcommit: 93c0088d272cd45f1632a1dcaf04159f234abccd
+ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218
 ms.translationtype: HT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 05/12/2020
+ms.lasthandoff: 06/19/2020
-ms.locfileid: "44209040"
+ms.locfileid: "44819530"
 ---
 # <a name="isolated-sharepoint-online-team-sites"></a>獨立的 SharePoint Online 小組網站

  **摘要：** 了解獨立的 Sharepoint 小組網站的用途。

-SharePoint Online 小組網站是為 Microsoft Office 365 中的記事、文件、文章、行事曆及其他資源快速建立共同作業空間的簡易方式。SharePoint Online 小組網站是以 Microsoft 365 群組為基礎，具有簡化的系統管理模型，可以允許具有私人群組成員集合或整個組織的開發共同作業。預設 SharePoint Online 小組網站可讓 Microsoft 365 群組的成員邀請其他使用者並且控制權限設定。
+SharePoint Online team sites are an easy way to quickly create a space for collaboration of notes, documents, articles, a calendar, and other resources in Microsoft Office 365.
+SharePoint Online team sites are based on a Microsoft 365 group and have a simplified administration model to allow open collaboration with a private set of group members or the entire organization.
+A default SharePoint Online team site allows members of the Microsoft 365 group to invite other users and control permissions settings.

-不過，在某些情況下，您會想要為網站權限是透過群組成員資格和 SharePoint Online 權限等級 (只能由 SharePoint 系統管理員進行管理) 進行更嚴密控制的共同作業建立 SharePoint Online 小組網站。我們將它稱為獨立的網站，它獨立於共用作業、檢視其內容或管理網站的使用者集合。針對下列項目，您可能需要獨立的網站：
+However, in some cases, you want to create a SharePoint Online team site for collaboration where the permissions of that site are more tightly controlled through group membership and SharePoint Online permission levels, which are only managed by SharePoint administrators.
+We call this an isolated site, which is isolated to the set of users that are either collaborating, viewing its contents, or administering the site.
+You might need an isolated site for the following:

 - 組織中的秘密專案。